dream-hunter/netflow/README.md

 Collector and analyzer:
 This is a multithreaded application (daemon).
 After getting data, it transfers data to analyzer, which process it and send into database.
 The program based on perl language.

 Monitor used for displaying processed data.
-It based on PHP.
+It based on PHP (API) and Javascript.

 # HARDWARE REQUIREMENTS: